-The Specified Officer (SO) (usually your Commanding Officer or Station Commander) will meet with the Complainant to discuss the allegations within the Annex F. A member of unit HR will normally be present to act as note-taker.
-The SO may also meet with you, and your AO can accompany you to this meeting if you wish.
+The Specified Officer (SO) (usually the Complainant's Commanding Officer) will meet with the Complainant to discuss the allegations within the Annex F. The SO may also meet with you, and your AO can accompany you to this meeting if you wish.
 The SO will then take legal advice before deciding if the matter complained about is admissible as a SC.

 They will then write to you to let you know their decision.
+In some cases this will only be the relevant parts of the admissibility decision that concern you.